 Not only will a digital payment platform optimize the lumper fee payment and reconciliation process, but as an integral part of a visibility strategy, it will improve relations throughout the supply chain and ultimately pave the way for a more robust and futureproof logistics industry.

-To learn more about how Relay can be part of your visibility strategy, please get in touch, so we can show you how to make your lumper payment process more transparent.
+To learn more about how Relay can be part of your visibility strategy, please get in touch, so we can show you how to make your lumper payment process more transparent and keep you moving.